fuma0317/Unit-3/RecordOfTasks.md

 *what is ascii*
 ```
 a code that is comprised of [0, 1] which is converted from other digits or strings.
-It is an initial code.
+It is an initial code and that can represent 256 characters.
 ```
 *what is unicode and UTF-8*
 ```